Paladise/Map-Sys-Lab-Project/README.md

 Fix bugs :D

 **Processing**
-* Detect room names that are text-wrapped
+* Create unique identifier for each name for navigation
+* Remove incorrect room names by looking at near-by room names and see if it is likely to be located there

 **Navigation**
 * Multi-floor pathfinding